NDCHIRO/Cartoonizer/README.md

 GANs in Action.

 ## note
-if you are egyption or someone who can't open medium website you can use this extension: https://chrome.google.com/webstore/detail/browsec-vpn-free-vpn-for/omghfjlpggmjjaagoclmmobgdodcjboh?hl=en
+if you are egyptian or someone who can't open medium website you can use this extension: https://chrome.google.com/webstore/detail/browsec-vpn-free-vpn-for/omghfjlpggmjjaagoclmmobgdodcjboh?hl=en